alythobani/obsidian-callout-commands/README.md

 If you don't have Callout Manager installed, [no worries](https://www.youtube.com/watch?v=4P-YBqVzJg0)—this plugin will still work as expected.
 A default set of callout types will be available for you to use.

-## Other related plugins
+## Related plugins

-You can use the [Callout Manager](https://github.com/eth-p/obsidian-callout-manager/) plugin to customize how Obsidian handles callouts (adjust callout colors/icons; add your own custom callouts; etc.).
+As mentioned above, you can use the [Callout Manager](https://github.com/eth-p/obsidian-callout-manager/) plugin to customize how Obsidian handles callouts (adjust callout colors/icons; add your own custom callouts; etc.).

 If you'd like a single command that prompts you with a dropdown of callout types, I'd recommend also installing the [Callout Suggestions](https://github.com/cwfryer/obsidian-callout-suggestions) plugin.
-However, do note that Callout Suggestions does depend on the Callout Manager plugin to work; but it does a great job at implementing the command.

 ## Appreciation

-Thanks to the creators of Obsidian—seriously an awesome note-taking app!
-Thanks also to [cwfryer](https://github.com/cwfryer) for creating a great open-source plugin ([Callout Suggestions](https://github.com/cwfryer/obsidian-callout-suggestions), mentioned above) that I could use as reference for developing this plugin.
-Finally, big thanks to [eth-p](https://github.com/eth-p/) for providing a [Callout Manager API](https://github.com/eth-p/obsidian-callout-manager/tree/master/api)—quite a nice touch.
+Thanks to the creators of Obsidian, seriously an awesome note-taking app!
+And big thanks to [eth-p](https://github.com/eth-p/) for providing a [Callout Manager API](https://github.com/eth-p/obsidian-callout-manager/tree/master/api)—super cool.